KranthiK0/KranthiK0/README.md

 # Hello, I'm kranthi! 👋

-I'm a passionate developer & Researcher with a focus on Machine Learning and Software Engineering.
+I'm a passionate developer & Researcher with a focus on Data, Machine Learning and Software Engineering.
 I enjoy building projects that combine cutting-edge technology with practical solutions.

 - 🌱 I’m  Computer Science Grad from Ohio University